godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

 .. image:: /img/groups.png

 And the second from code.
-One useful example would be, for example, to tag scenes which are enemies.
+One useful example would be to tag scenes which are enemies.

 ::

     func _ready():
         add_to_group("enemies")

-This way, if the player, sneaking into the secret base, is discovered, all enemies can be notified about the alarm sounding, by using :ref:`SceneTree.call_group() <class_SceneTree_call_group>`:
+This way, if the player is discovered sneaking into the secret base, all enemies can be notified about the alarm sounding, by using :ref:`SceneTree.call_group() <class_SceneTree_call_group>`: